waelhabbalDev/next-jwt-auth/README.md

   <img src="icons/icon.svg" alt="Next.js JWT Auth" width="256" height="256">
 </div>

-<h3 align="center">Next.js JWT Authentication Made Easy</h3>
+<h3 align="center">Declarative, Secure Authentication for Next.js 14+</h3>

-A lightweight, secure, and performance-optimized authentication library for Next.js 14+ (App Router).
-It implements a robust security model using JWT access and refresh tokens with automatic token rotation and reuse detection.
+A lightweight, secure, and performance-optimized authentication library for the Next.js App Router.
+It implements a robust security model using JWT access/refresh tokens and provides a simple, declarative API to protect your pages, server actions, and API routes.

 ---

 ## Features

 *   **State-of-the-Art Security:** Automatic Refresh Token Rotation and Reuse Detection to protect against token theft.
+*   **Declarative Protection Guards:** Secure your application with a single line of code.
+Use `auth.protectPage()`, `auth.protectAction()`, and `auth.protectApi()` to enforce authentication and authorization rules effortlessly.
+*   **Flexible Authorization:** Implement role-based (RBAC) or ownership-based (ABAC) access control with a simple `authorize` callback in the protection guards.
-*   **Secure Cookie Storage:** Tokens are stored in `HttpOnly`, `Secure`, and `SameSite=Strict` cookies.
+*   **Secure Cookie Storage:** Tokens are stored in `HttpOnly`, `Secure`, and `SameSite=Strict` cookies to protect against XSS and CSRF.
 *   **Next.js 14+ Ready:** Built for the App Router.
-Works seamlessly with Server Components, Server Actions, Route Handlers, and Middleware.
+Works seamlessly with Server Components, Server Actions, API Route Handlers, and Middleware.
-*   **Type-Safe Hooks:** Generic React Hooks (`useAuth`) and Context (`AuthProvider`) for simple, type-safe client-side session management.
+*   **Type-Safe Client Hooks:** Generic React Hooks (`useAuth`) for simple, type-safe client-side session management powered by SWR.
 *   **DAL Agnostic:** Plug in your own database logic (Prisma, Drizzle, etc.) via a simple `UserIdentityDAL` interface.
 *   **Session Versioning:** Instantly invalidate all of a user's sessions from the server-side (e.g., after a password change).